Introduction

 13. Au Sable River Banks

-The name literally means “of sand” in French, and its sandy banks occasionally yield fine gold.
+The name “Au Sable” means “of sand” in French, and its sandy banks occasionally hide fine gold in heavier layers below.
+Scrape off the lighter upper sand and work the compact, darker material underneath.

 14. Manistee River Deposits